 Don’t rely on weekend catch up.
 You may be tempted to rely on the weekend to “catch up” on sleep that you missed during the week.
 Generally, this only worsens your sleep pattern.
 The best solution is to get a regular amount of sleep as many nights as possible, and when necessary sleep only an hour longer during the weekend than your latest weekday wake-up time.

 Go to bed and wake up as close as possible to the same time every day.
 Having a set bedtime and rising time will help your body get used to a sleeping schedule.
 Sleep only an hour longer during the weekend than your latest weekday wake-up time, understanding that there may be exceptions depending on your schedule.
 Talk with your family about how you can establish a regular sleep routine in your home.

 Use the bed only for sleeping.
 Avoid doing other activities such as studying or using your computer or phone.
 This ensures that your body will not associate the bed with these activating tasks, which can make it harder to fall asleep.

 Go to bed only when you are sleepy.
-If you can’t fall asleep after 20 minutes, get out of bed and do a relaxing activity outside of the bedroom until you feel sleepy again.Try deep breathing or relaxation techniques if you are having trouble falling asleep due to stress or anxiety.
+If you can’t fall asleep after 20 minutes, get out of bed and do a relaxing activity outside of the bedroom until you feel sleepy again.Try deep breathing or progressive muscle relaxation if you are having trouble falling asleep due to stress or anxiety.